bpiffard/Capstone_Final_Group_Project/README.md

   - target variable: `promotion_name`, `food_category`, and `gender`
   - feature variables: several attempts of customer demographic data

-- with different target variables:"promotion_name, food_category, and gender.
-Easy to try different variables so I tried a few, aah.
-I created a different model for each dataset

 - SQL:
   - create multiple tables and build ERD.